Kinship Carers (Parental Responsibility Agreements) Bill

 Overview

-This bill aims to simplify the process for kinship carers (relatives who care for a child) to gain parental responsibility.
-Currently, kinship carers must go to court; this bill allows them to obtain parental responsibility through a written agreement with the child's parents, avoiding costly and time-consuming court proceedings.
+This bill aims to simplify the process for kinship carers (relatives looking after children) to gain parental responsibility.
+Currently, kinship carers often need to go to court; this bill allows them to gain parental responsibility through a written agreement with the child's parents, avoiding lengthy and costly court proceedings.

 Description

 The Kinship Carers (Parental Responsibility Agreements) Bill amends the Children Act 1989.
-It introduces a new section (4B) allowing relatives caring for a child to acquire parental responsibility via a written agreement with the child's parents.
-This agreement, also considered a "parental responsibility agreement," will be legally binding.
-Terminating the agreement requires a court order, initiated either by someone with parental responsibility or, with court permission, by the child (if deemed to have sufficient understanding).
+It introduces a new provision (section 4BA) allowing kinship carers to obtain parental responsibility via a written agreement with the child's parents.
+This agreement, considered a "parental responsibility agreement," is legally binding.
+Ending such an agreement requires a court order, either by a person with parental responsibility or, with court permission, by the child themselves (only if the court deems the child has sufficient understanding).

 Government Spending